mohibullah20/xcast/README.md

+The data in this repository is presented at http://xcast.szabgab.com/

 Collecting information about interviews and presentations of Open Source projects and Technology in general.

-Collecting information from several podcasts.

-The list of podcasts can be found in ```data/sources.json``` and it needs a lot more items.
+The list of podcasts can be found in ```data/sources.json```.
 Each podcast has its own json file in the ```data/``` directory in which we list the episodes.
-Each person (both guests and hosts) have their own file in the ```data/people/``` directory.
+The name of the podcast is the name of the appropriate JSON file.

-For each episode in a podcast series we collect:
+For each episode in a podcast series we collect the following fields:

+ep - the episode number
+guests:   a list of the guest, each guest is represented her/his name in full-name  format.
+    The same value, followed by the .txt extension is used to hold information about that person in the ```data/people/``` directory.
+hosts:   a list of the hosts.
+Just like the list of the guest.
+keywords: a list of words (e.g. project names) that are important in the episode.
+permalink: the URL of the episode.
+title:     the title of the episode.
+date:      The date of the episode.

 ```
   {